faiqu3/OneLiner/README.md

-# OneLiner ✍🏻: This is a custom oneliner scripts used for bug bounty
+# OneLiner ✍🏻

-## RECON
+# This is a custom oneliner scripts used for bug bounty

 ### 1. Gathering ips
  - Below commands gather iprange using ASN number & usings prips we get ips